canjs/can-define/docs/types.get.md

 ```

   @param {*} [lastSetValue] The value last set by `instance.propertyName = value`.
 Typically, _lastSetValue_
-  should be an observable value, like a [can-compute] or promise.
+  should be an observable value, like a [can-simple-observable] or promise.
 If it's not, it's likely
   that a [can-define.types.set] should be used instead.

   @return {*} The value of the property.